Ridhimagupta0603/DevClub-Assignment5/README.md

 - Guide for [Postman Documenter](https://learning.postman.com/docs/publishing-your-api/documenting-your-api/)

-Instructions to use lmsdevclub:
+#Instructions to use lmsdevclub:
-Student
+#Student
-Login with kerberos id as username and password both same.
+-Login with kerberos id as username and password both same.
-Eg-username-ee3210717 password-ee3210717 select student in dropdown and login You will see all your registered courses in dashboard CLick on Grades in navbar to see your grades
+-Eg-username-ee3210717 password-ee3210717 select student in dropdown and login -You will see all your registered courses in dashboard -CLick on Grades in navbar to see your grades
-Click on Announcemnets to see all the messages and announcemnets Click on Quiz to start your quiz click on Documents to View/Download uploaded assignments and study material Click on Dashboard to return to homepage
+-Click on Announcemnets to see all the messages and announcemnets -Click on Quiz to start your quiz
+-click on Documents to View/Download uploaded assignments and study material -Click on Dashboard to return to homepage

-Instructor
+#Instructor
-Login with username as coursename_instructor and password as coursenameabcd Eg- Username-COL100_instructor Password-col100abcd select Instructor in dropdown Login Click on Publish /Grades to publish grades as well as see the existing grades Click on Documents to View/Download/upload Documents/studymaterial etc Click on Quizzes to add Questions and see QuestionBank Click on Announcements to announce and send messages to all the students and also view existing announcements Click on Dashboard to return to homepage
+-Login with username as coursename_instructor and password as coursenameabcd -Eg- Username-COL100_instructor Password-col100abcd select Instructor in dropdown Login -Click on Publish /Grades to publish grades as well as see the existing grades -Click on Documents to View/Download/upload Documents/studymaterial etc -Click on Quizzes to add Questions and see QuestionBank -Click on Announcements to announce and send messages to all the students and also view existing announcements -Click on Dashboard to return to homepage

-Admin:
+#Admin:
-Select admin in dropdown
+-Select admin in dropdown
-Login as Admin to add/view instructors/students and other models
+-Login as Admin to add/view instructors/students and other models